rangertaha/urlinsane/README.md

 ```

 Additional e**x**tra functions can be selected with the **-x, --funcs** options.
 These functions can add columns to the output.
-For example the following generates
+For example, the following generates
 variations for **google.com** using the character omission **(CO)** algorithm
 then checks for **ip** addresses.